harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 Relational databases enforce a strict schema, meaning any change to the structure requires Data Definition Language (DDL) operations such as ALTER TABLE.
 When new product types are introduced:
 - New columns must be added to existing tables, or
-- New tables must be created to store additional attributes This leads to several challenges:
+- New tables must be created to store additional attributes<br>
+This leads to several challenges:
 - Downtime or performance degradation during schema migrations
 - Risk of breaking existing queries, views, or stored procedures